josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/♻️_declining_ore_grades_and_the_end_of_substitution_myths.md

 - increase underlying geological concentration
 - regenerate exhausted mineral deposits

 Technology changes *how* resources are extracted and used, not *what physically exists*.

-Treating innovation as a replenishment mechanism confuses optimisation with creation.
+Treating innovation as a replenishment mechanism risks conflating optimisation with the creation of new material resources.

 ---

 ### 5. Market signals vs physical signals

 Markets respond to price.
 The planet responds to mass, energy, and chemistry.

 When depletion accelerates:
 - markets may interpret scarcity as opportunity